How to Claim Against The NHS

 What Is the NHS Litigation Authority?

 The NHS Litigation Authority (NHSLA) is a government-run organisation sponsored by the Department of Health and Social Care.
 It manages all personal injury claims made against the NHS in the UK each year.
 If you were to check a few medical negligence examples, you would likely find that the NHSLA is involved in all of them in some way.
-The NHSLA aims to help members of the public claim against the NHS, and also to help the NHS to improve its own service.
+The NHSLA aims to help members of the public claim compensation from the NHS, and also to help the NHS to improve its own service.

 Legal Expert is experienced in pursuing compensation claims that involve the National Health Service Litigation Authority.
 Call us at the number at the bottom of this page so we can leverage this experience to win you the compensation that you are entitled to.